-Over the years we have represented an extremely large number of Contract CRAs.
-Because of this experience, we have gained significant insight into the pros and cons of being an independent clinical research consultant.
+Over the years we have represented an extremely large number of CRA Consultants.
+Because of this experience, we have gained significant insight into the pros and cons of being an independent CRA consultant.
 After all, choosing between independent consulting and being an employee is an important decision, as moving into consulting isn’t for everyone.

-Since the decision to move into consulting shouldn’t be made lightly, we have pulled together some thoughts for you to consider.
+Since the decision to move into a CRA consultant role shouldn’t be made lightly, we have pulled together some thoughts for you to consider.
 Our goal is to arm you with enough information so that you can make the decision that will be best for you and your loved ones.

-Assumption: Becoming an independent clinical research consultant will enable you to maintain a better work/life balance.
+Assumption: Becoming a CRA consultant will enable me to maintain a better work/life balance.

 Reality: Like to be off on Fridays?
 Want to be able to select which Sponsor and/or Project to work on?
 Want to explore a different therapeutic or indication?
 Prefer to be part time in order to catch the kiddo’s soccer matches?